Unusual places in Paris

 Parc des Buttes Chaumont

-Out in the 19th arrondissement, an area which is quite often written off for safety reasons is the fifth largest park in Paris.
-It was a little difficult to navigate when we were here due to parts of the park being closed for rejuvenation, but we were still able to make our way to the top.
+Out in the 19th arrondissement, an area which is quite often written off for safety reasons, is the fifth largest park in Paris.
 It’s a steep walk in parts, but the view once you reach the top is well worth the effort.
-For it is here that you get a great view over the Paris city.
+Once up here, get a great view over the Paris city.

 Rue de Mouffetard